deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 ```

-We can [sort descending](https://deephaven.io/core/docs/reference/table-operations/sort/sort-descending/) on a data set for a DataFrame or table:
+We can [sort descending](https://deephaven.io/core/docs/reference/table-operations/sort/sort-descending/) on a dataset for a DataFrame or table:

 ```python
 sorted_data_frame = data_frame.sort_values(by = 'B', ascending = False)